Overcoming the Three Big Barriers to MedTech Marketing Success

 Think about that for a second.

 What about all the potential customers who don’t use your product yet?
 What about the surgeon who does their own research online before ever meeting a rep?
 With this 'offline-only' strategy, you are leaving money on the table.
-You’re ignoring the customers you aren't reaching—but you can bet your competitor is."
+You’re ignoring the customers you aren't reaching—but you can bet your competitor is.

-Lack of Digital Expertise in Leadership
+The Executive Blind Spot: Lack of Digital Expertise in Leadership

 In MedTech, leadership roles (VPs and SVPs) are almost always filled by people with a strong sales and commercial background.
-While that’s great for the bottom line, it creates a massive gap: these leaders often have no hands-on expertise in digital marketing.
+While that’s great for the bottom line, it creates a skill gap: these leaders often have no hands-on expertise in digital marketing.

-When asked about the role of digital marketing, a frequent response is “How does digital help me sell?”
 The obvious reason why this question is asked is because the sales-driven model works and it has proven results, i.e. at the end of the day you know how many products are sold and how much revenue it brought.
 With digital marketing, it is not so straightforward.
 There’s not tangible outcome to report at the end of the day or after your ads have stopped running.
 Customer life cycle (from the time they seen the ad to the time their hospital purchased the device) can take a few years, AND, you may most likely will not be able to attribute that sale to any of your digital activity.
-However, digital marketing allows you to be accessible to your customer 24/7 at their convenience, when the Sales rep is not around.
+However, digital marketing allows you to be accessible to your customer 24/7 at their convenience, when you reps is not around.

 When you reach the VP level, you have undoubtedly proven your skills.
 You know how to drive revenue and are likely very good at what you do.
 However, the MedTech industry is highly innovative and dynamic.
 To stay successful, you have to keep developing a skillset that doesn't just meet today’s market but prepares your organization for tomorrow.
 If you lack digital marketing expertise as a leader, it’s an easy fix: take an online course or ask your Head of Digital for a deep-dive overview.
 Of course, that requires the humility to admit what you don’t know—which is exactly what sets true leaders apart.

-The Consequence?
 Lack of understanding often prompts leaders to fight digital marketing budgets.
 When those budgets get cut, we end up right back where we started: failing to reach new customers.

-A Case in Point: The X (Twitter) Evolution
+Case in Point: The X (Twitter) Evolution

 Imagine this scenario: a new social media platform emerges, and you recognize it as a powerful tool to help Sales connect with their target audience.
 You suggest it to the VP of Sales.
 An executive without digital expertise will likely shut the idea down because they don’t see a direct, immediate pathway to revenue.